 1. Significant accounting policies, judgements, estimates and assumptions (extract)

 Oil and natural gas exploration, appraisal and development expenditure

 Oil and natural gas exploration, appraisal and development expenditure is accounted for using the principles of the successful efforts method of accounting as described below.

 Licence and property acquisition costs

 Exploration licence and leasehold property acquisition costs are capitalized within intangible assets and are reviewed at each reporting date to confirm that there is no indication that the carrying amount exceeds the recoverable amount.
 This review includes confirming that exploration drilling is still under way or planned or that it has been determined, or work is under way to determine, that the discovery is economically viable based on a range of technical and commercial considerations, and sufficient progress is being made on establishing development plans and timing.
 If no future activity is planned, the remaining balance of the licence and property acquisition costs is written off.
 Lower value licences are pooled and amortized on a straight-line basis over the estimated period of exploration.
-Upon recognition of proved reserves and internal approval for development, the relevant expenditure is transferred to property, plant and equipment.
+Upon internal approval for development and recognition of proved reserves of oil and natural gas, the relevant expenditure is transferred to property, plant and equipment.

 Exploration and appraisal expenditure